Update · May 17, 2026

 An llms.txt file is a plain markdown file that lives at the root of your website, usually at /llms.txt.
 The idea is to give AI systems a cleaner summary of your site and a curated list of pages they should pay attention to.
 Think of it as a simplified index written specifically for machines rather than people.

-It is a proposed standard, not a formal requirement.
+It's a proposed standard, not a formal requirement.
 No one is penalizing you for not having one.

 Why did people start paying attention to it?